yy2111/REST/README.md

 ### 1. Get a token.

-Go to your profile page on github, select "Settings" --> "Developer settings" --> "Personal access tokens", and then click on "Generate new token" button.
+Go to your profile page on github, select "Settings" --> "Developer settings" --> "Personal access tokens", and then click on "Generate new token" button. **Note: you may need to ensure full control to the repositories in order to be able to modify the content remotely.**

 Save your token in an [environment variable].
 This step may be a little tricky, and please read instructions on this page carefully: https://github.com/chrisparnin/EngineeringBasics/blob/master/Shells.md#environment-variables.